-Counseling conducted prior to each injection should focus mainly on what to expect before, during, and after each injection is given, including any side effects that participants may experience, and that the same drug that they took during the oral phase is now being given as an injection, and is the long-acting formulation of the drug, and that it will stay in their system for a long time (a year or more after a single injection) with clear explanation why participants get injections at different intervals yet the long acting formulation drug lasts for a year or more after a single dose .
-Participants should be informed of the schedule of injections and the expected timeframe they will receive them (based on their enrollment date, see Protocol Section 5 and SSP manual Section 6, and refer to study schema graphic, Appendix IV of the SSP).
+For participants choosing CAB LA, counseling conducted prior to each injection should focus mainly on what to expect before, during, and after each injection is given, including any side effects that they may experience, and that it will last in their system for a long time (a year or more after a single injection) with clear explanation why participants get more than one injection at different intervals yet the long acting formulation drug lasts for a year or more after a single dose.
+Participants should be informed of the schedule of injections and the expected timeframe they will receive them (based on their enrollment date, see Protocol Section 5 and SSP manual Section 6).